 The park entrance fee can be paid only in Chilean pesos (CLP), cards and other currencies are not accepted.

+Hiking in Torres del Paine you should pay attention to the time.
 Most of the trails in Torres del Paine have cut off time after which you’re not allowed to start walking it.
 Check the times below.